Zeta Sigma Chi: History

 The Oakland University Office for Student Involvement selected its Zeta Sigma Chi chapter as the Fraternity & Sorority Life Organization of the Year for the 2019–2020 academic year.

 Symbols

 Zeta Sigma Chi's colors are peach and black.
 Its flower is the peach rose and its symbol is the unicorn.
 Its motto is "Keeping the Dream Alive."
+Its principles or pillars are Education, Success, Culture, Service, and Sisterhood.

 Activities

 The sorority's philanthropies are the Ronald McDonald House Charities and the National Association for Multicultural Education (NAME).
 The Eastern Michigan University chapter hosts an annual SexapalooZa to encourage positive discussion and education about healthy and safe sex.
 The University of Michigan chapter held a workshop to discuss homophobia in the Greek system.